metaeducation/ren-cpp/doc/build.md

     mkdir RenGarden

 This will be the working directory.
 You can give it any name and place it anyway on your hard disk.
-Examples that follow will use the above nomenclature.
+Examples that follow will use this nomenclature.

 **Installing QT and CMake**

-Double click the on the downloaded QT dmg package and follow the setup wizard steps:
+Double click the on the downloaded QT dmg package and follow the setup wizard:

 * **Installation folder** - Set this to be your working directory (ie. RenGarden folder)

 * **Select Components** - Fine to leave this as is.
 However it can be trimmed down to just **clang 64-bit** (and **Qt Creator**)

 * Click through rest of steps

-NB. *Qt Creator would allow you participate in the QT development of the project.*
+*(Note: Installing Qt Creator would allow you participate in the QT development of the project perhaps a little more easily, depending on which Qt Creator features wind up being used, for instance the Form and GUI designer tool.)*

 You should now have QT installed in our working directory.
-Now do the next steps:
+Next steps:

     cd RenGarden
 	curl http://www.cmake.org/files/v3.1/cmake-3.1.1-Darwin-x86_64.tar.gz | tar -xz